Egypt’s Islam

 Eid Al Fitr (03 days feast following the fasting month of Ramadan).

-Eid Al Adha (04 days feast, the feast of sacrifices, on the 10th day of Dhul Hajjah, last month in the lunar calendar, during the pilgrimage season).
+Eid Al Adha is a four-day feast.
+It is also called the Feast of Sacrifice.
+It begins on the 10th day of Dhul Hajjah.
+Dhul Hajjah is the last month in the lunar calendar.
+It takes place during the pilgrimage season.

 Relationships Between Muslims and Non-Muslims in Egypt